prathameshnium/PICA-Python-Instrument-Control-and-Automation/README.md

 >
 > Choose one of the following:
 > - **NI-VISA:** The industry standard from National Instruments.
 Download and install it from the [NI website](https://www.ni.com/en/support/downloads/drivers/download.ni-visa.html#575764).
 > - **PyVISA-py:** A backend written in pure Python that is installed automatically with PICA.
 It can be used as a fallback but may have limitations compared to vendor-specific drivers like NI-VISA.
+[PyVISA-py GitHub](https://github.com/pyvisa/pyvisa-py)
 >
 > **Before proceeding, verify your VISA installation.**